timescale/docs.timescale.com-content/getting-started/setup-multi-node-basic.md

 is the host name or IP address of the data node.

 The system should be up and running at this point.

+## (Optional) Add user roles to the distributed database

+After adding your data nodes, it is possible to create and use distributed hypertables, but only if running as a superuser common to all nodes (e.g., by default, the `postgres` user).

+If using a self-managed multi-node cluster, you may wish to create new users with multi-node access, or add access to existing roles.
+Please refer to the following sections depending on the authentication mechanism you are using:
+- Adding roles using [trust authentication][trust_role_setup]
+- Adding roles using [password authentication][password_role_setup]
+- Adding roles using [certificate authentication][certificate_role_setup]

 ---
 ## Next steps